When Is Fall Protection Required on a Job Site?

 General Industry

 ✔ Height Requirement – Fall protection is required when workers are at heights of 4 feet or more above a lower level in general industry settings.
+These safety requirements are often supported by clear documentation, including construction specifications, which outline safety procedures and compliance expectations for different jobsite activities.

 ✔ Hazards – Fall protection is also needed when working near dangerous equipment or surfaces that could increase the risk of injury from a fall.